Contact: Ling Woo Liu

 For Immediate Release

-OAKLAND, CA, May 16, 2019—Today, a new program, Oakland Goes Outdoors, was launched at the Children & Nature Network International Conference in Oakland.
+OAKLAND, CA — Today, a new program, Oakland Goes Outdoors, was launched at the Children & Nature Network International Conference in Oakland.
 The program is one of the nation’s first school district-wide programs in the US dedicated to providing all middle school students with regular outdoor learning experiences throughout the school year, and throughout their middle school years.
 Oakland Goes Outdoors intends to serve all 7,200 Oakland Unified School District middle school students in 13 different schools.

 “Every child in Oakland deserves access to the wonder and beauty of our natural environment,” said Oakland mayor Libby Schaaf.
 “I’m proud that our city will provide equitable access and connect all OUSD middle school students — no matter what neighborhood they come from or what school they attend — to meaningful outdoor learning experiences.”